GianKyle09/DATA101-FinalProject/README.md

 ## 📊 Data Sources

-The dashboard uses simulated data for demonstration purposes.
-In a production environment, this would be replaced with real data from sources such as:
+The dashboard uses real data from sources such as:

 - International Energy Agency (IEA)
 - ASEAN Centre for Energy (ACE)